-These condensed interim consolidated financial statements of the Company have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting, and do not include all of the information required for full annual financial statements prepared using International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These condensed interim consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards and Interpretations ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-These condensed interim consolidated financial statements were approved and authorized for issue by the Board of Directors of the Company on February 27, 2020.
+These condensed interim consolidated financial statements were approved and authorized for issue by the Board of Directors of the Company on November 26, 2019.